SL6I/Arabic-Text-Correction/Baseline/AraT5/README.md

 # AraT5: Fine-Tuning for Arabic GEC

-This repository provides scripts for **fine-tuning** [UBC-NLP/araT5-base](https://huggingface.co/UBC-NLP/araT5-base) on Arabic Grammatical Error Correction tasks.
+TThis repository provides scripts for **fine-tuning** [UBC-NLP/araT5-base](https://huggingface.co/UBC-NLP/araT5-base) for Arabic Grammatical Error Correction tasks, following the instructions outlined in the paper [Advancements in Arabic Grammatical Error Detection and Correction: An Empirical Investigation](https://aclanthology.org/2023.emnlp-main.396.pdf).
+However, due to resource limitations, we trained the model for 15 epochs with a batch size of 8, instead of the original 30 epochs and batch size of 32..
 You can train the model using `finetune_arat5.py` and generate predictions with `predict_arat5.py`.

 ---